 The Obligation Trust Fund is created under the Act and confirmed pursuant to the Bond Resolution.
 The Obligation Trust Fund is maintained as a dedicated trust fund outside of the State Treasury, in the custody of the Comptroller, and shall be held in trust for the sole benefit of the Bond Owners.
-Within the Obligation Trust Fund, the Obligation Trust Fund Debt Service Account (the "Debt Service Account") is created for the deposit of Pledged Assessments received by the Commission for the payment of Bond Obligations for each Bond Year; the Obligation Trust Fund Bond Administration Expenses Account (the "Bond Administration Account") is created for the deposit of Pledged Assessments received by the Commission for the payment of Bond Administration Expenses associated with the 2010 Bonds; and the Obligation Trust Fund Redemption Account (the "Redemption Account") is created for the deposit of Excess Pledged Revenues (hereinafter defined) to be used for the redemption of Parity Bonds.
-In the Bond Resolution, the Authority reserves the right to create such additional accounts or subaccounts or take other actions as may be necessary for the receipt and application of Pledged Assessments; provided such creation of accounts or other actions in no way alter the pledge of Pledged Revenues.
+Within the Obligation Trust Fund, the Obligation Trust Fund Debt Service Account (the "Debt Service Account") is created for the deposit of Pledged Assessments received by the Commission for the payment of Bond Obligations for each Bond Year; the Obligation Trust Fund Bond Administration Expenses Account (the "Bond Administration Account") is created for the deposit of Pledged Assessments received by the Commission for the payment of Bond Administration Expenses associated with the 2010 Bonds; and the Obligation Trust Fund Redemption Account (the "Redemption Account") is created for the deposit.
+In the Bond Resolution, the Authority reserves the right to create such additional accounts or subaccounts or take other actions as may be necessary for the receipt and application of Pledged Revenues.

 Pursuant to the Financing and Pledge Agreement, Pledged Assessments are to be deposited by the Commission, upon receipt, into the Obligation Trust Fund.
-On June 1 and December 1 of any given year (each, a "Date of Calculation"), and at such other times as set forth in the Financing and Pledge Agreement, the Authority will deposit into the Debt Service Account, Pledged Revenues in an amount which, when added to other amounts in the Debt Service Account, equals the amount required to pay Bond Obligations on all Parity Bonds (the "Required Semiannual Debt Service Deposit"), as follows: (i) any interest to become due and payable on Outstanding Parity Bonds on any Interest Payment Dates occurring within six months of the Date of Calculation; and, (ii) any principal scheduled to become due and payable on Outstanding Parity Bonds occurring within six months of the Date of Calculation; and (iii) any amounts due on Credit Agreements and any other amounts due as Bond Obligations occurring within six months of the Date of Calculation.
+On June 1 and December 1 of any given year (each, a "Date of Calculation"), and at such other times as set forth in the Financing and Pledge Agreement, the Authority will deposit into the Debt Service Account, Pledged Revenues in an amount which, when added to other amounts in the Debt Service Account, equals the amount required to pay Bond Obligations on all Parity Bonds (the "Required Semiannual Debt Service Deposit"), as follows: (i) any interest to become due and payable on Outstanding Parity Bonds or any Interest Payment Dates occurring within six months of the Date of Calculation; and, (ii) any principal scheduled to become due and payable on Outstanding Parity Bonds occurring within six months of the Date of Calculation; and (iii) any amounts due on Credit Agreements and any other amounts due as Bond Obligations occurring within six months of the Date of Calculations.